gutpab18/miscellaneous-code/README.md

 # miscellaneous-code
 Helper code, scripts, and small programs (how fun!)

-- my_echo: emulation of Linux "echo" program written in C
+- my_echo: emulation of Unix "echo" program written in C
+- finds  : a program that searches for a string inside all files of directory, written in C.